abdullaabdukulov/02-Data-Science-My-M-and-A/README.md

 ## Help

-If you have any questions, you can write to me by email
+If you have any questions you can write to me by email

 > mirabbosminavarov@gmail.com